You are listening to the Sean Hannity Radio Show podcast.

 You're not the POTUS.

-You're the bloatist.
+You're the BLOTUS.

 You're the glutton with the button.

-You're a regular gorge Washington.
+You're a regular Gorge Washington.

 You're the president, but you're turning into a real prictator.

-Sir You attract more skinheads than free rogue game.
+You attract more skinheads than free rogue.

 You have more people marching against you than cancer.